Preppie (album)

 Preppie is the fifth studio album by American recording R&B artist Cheryl Lynn, released on November 4, 1983, by Columbia Records.
 The album features the R&B hit singles, "Encore" and "This Time".

-Reception

-Preppie includes the hit singles "Encore" (#1 R&B hit) and "This Time" (#49 R&B hit).
+Preppie includes the hit singles "Encore" (No. 1 R&B hit) and "This Time" (No. 49 R&B hit).
 It reached #8 on the R&B albums chart.
 The album was primarily produced by Lynn herself, with the exception of "Encore," which was produced by Jimmy Jam and Terry Lewis.

+Critical reception

+AllMusic rated the album three out of five stars.